Flash of unstyled content: Technical information

 The issue was documented in an article named "Flash of Unstyled Content".
 At first, FOUC appeared to be a browser problem unique to Internet Explorer but later became apparent in other browsers, and has since been described as "a Safari epidemic".

 A flash of unstyled content is indifferent to changes in CSS or HTML versions.

 This problem, which leaves the core content unaffected, originates from a set of priorities programmed into the browser.
 As the browser collects HTML and all the ancillary files referenced in the markup, the browser builds the Document Object Model on-the-fly.

-The browser may choose to first display the text so that it can parse the quickest.
+The browser may choose to first display the text as soon as it has parsed it.

 Flashes of unstyled content are more prevalent now that HTML pages are more apt to reference multiple style sheets.
 Web pages often include style references to media other than the browser screen, such as CSS rules for printers and mobile devices.
 Web pages may import layers of style files, and reference alternative style sheets.
 Online advertisements and other inserted offsite content, like videos and search engines, often dictate their own style rules within their code block.
 The cascading nature of CSS rules encourages some browsers to wait until all the style datasets have been collected before applying them.

 With the advent of JavaScript libraries such as jQuery which can be employed to further define and apply the styling of a web page, flashes of unstyled content have also become more prominent.
 In an attempt to avoid unstyled content, front-end developers may choose to hide all content until it is fully loaded, at which point a load event handler is triggered and the content appears, though an interruption of loading might leave behind a blank page, to which unstyled content would be preferable.

 To emulate a flash of unstyled content, developers can use browser add-ons that are capable of disabling a web page's CSS on the fly.
 Firebug and Async CSS are such add-ons.
 Other techniques include manually stopping a page from completing the loading of CSS components.
 Another option entails using script-blocking tools.

 While, by 2016, several different techniques had been developed to avoid undesired display behaviours, a change in rendering behaviour in Google Chrome version 50, whereby stylesheets injected by JavaScript are prevented from blocking page loading, as required by the HTML5 specification, brought the situation to website creators' attentions again, particularly affecting users of Typekit, a web typography product from Adobe Systems.
 Within 2 months, Adobe had changed the way in which their fonts were included into third-party websites in order to avoid the undesired rendering behaviour.